-Those patients who decide to pursue a lung transplant are placed on the waiting list.
-Being "placed on the list" means their names and certain medical information are entered into the national database overseen by the United Network for Organ Sharing (UNOS).
+Once the lung transplant team recommends transplant and a patient agrees, the patient's name is placed on the national waiting list.
+Being "placed on the list" means the patient's name and certain medical information are entered into the national database overseen by the United Network for Organ Sharing (UNOS).

 When a lung donor is identified, a group of surgeons evaluate the lungs.
-Because of time constraints, patients are called in to the hospital before the inspection is completed.
+Because of time constraints, the patient is called in to the hospital before the inspection is completed.
 If the donor lungs meet transplant criteria, the transplant surgery proceeds.
 But if for any reason the lungs are determined to be unsuitable, the surgery is cancelled.

 On average, lung transplant patients stay in the hospital for two to three weeks following surgery.

-After leaving the hospital, patients are expected to return to the Penn Transplant Institute three times a week for 12 weeks following surgery, for ongoing therapy and medical care and are monitored for any signs of infection, rejection or medication side effects.
+After leaving the hospital, patients are expected to return to the Penn Transplant Institute three times a week for eight weeks, to participate in a vital and intensive outpatient physical therapy program.
+This helps ensure a quick and effective recovery after transplant surgery.
+During the time, frequent physician visits occur with close medical care to monitor for any signs of infection, rejection or medication side effects.